 Although IAM frequently aids in reducing identity-related access risks, policies, procedures, and technology, they are typically not created with security in mind.
 This is where Identity Security and IAM differ.

-ITDR and cyber deception-based detections can enhance XDR platforms, which can correlate additional attack data and activate incident response actions.
+ITDR and cyber deception-based detections can enhance XDR platforms, correlating additional attack data and activating incident response actions.

 ITDR solutions add layers of defense by efficiently detecting and responding to identity-based attacks.
 It’s a security method that offers visibility to credential and identity misuse, privilege escalation activities, and entitlement exposures and extends from the endpoint to the Active Directory and multi-cloud environments.

 From an attack vector perspective, Active Directory (AD) is an obvious high-value target asset.
 AD is where identity and its key elements naturally exist, which is why it is in an attacker’s crosshairs — and a top security concern.
-In addition, as cloud migration continues at a rapid pace, additional security challenges arise as IT teams move quickly to provision across their environments.
+In addition, as cloud migration continues rapidly, additional security challenges arise as IT teams move quickly to provision across their environments.

 When AD vulnerabilities combine with the cloud’s tendency toward misconfiguration, the need for an additional layer of protection beyond provisioning and access management becomes much clearer.

 Unfortunately, an IAM can be a single point of failure if they are compromised.
-Therefore, it’s not secure to have the same security system both manage the infrastructure and validate that the system works securely.
+Therefore, having the same security system manage the infrastructure and validate that the system works securely is not secure.
 This is what makes ID-ASM such an important addition to an organization’s cybersecurity practices.

 Why is Identity Security Important?
 ID-ASM and ITDR Benefits

-Attackers are targeting identity and access management gaps to gain a foothold within trusted environments and advance laterally in pursuit of high-value targets.
+Attackers target identity and access management gaps to gain a foothold within trusted environments and advance laterally in pursuit of high-value targets.
 Identity security is essential because it closes the gaps in IAM and standard security by protecting the identities and systems that manage them.

 Protects Identities and Identity Management Systems

 In cybersecurity, lateral movement refers to the movement of an attacker within a victim’s network to gain access to sensitive data.
-This is typically done in order to extend the reach of the attack and to find new systems or data that can be compromised.
+This is typically done to extend the attack’s reach and find new systems or data that can be compromised.